Glass vs Aluminum Railings in BC (2026 Comparison): Durability, Views & Best Uses

 - Design versatility: Vertical pickets for traditional look, horizontal cable for modern, or mixed designs

-- Color options: Black, bronze, white, gray, beige—matches any exterior color scheme
+- Color options: Black, white, gray, or a custom colour match to your exterior

 - Partial view obstruction: You still see the view, but with a subtle “frame” effect from pickets